chagunda/moleculAR/README.md

 </p>

 <div style="text-align: center;">
-To tyy the app, scan the QRCodes below!
+To try the app, scan the QRCodes below!
 </div>